Colin S. Smith: Biography

 Smith was born in Edinburgh, Scotland, to George and Violet Smith.
 He came to faith in Christ and later felt called by God to pastoral ministry.
 He attended the London School of Theology where he obtained a Bachelor of Arts in theology and a Master of Philosophy.
 During this time he was a member of the Fellowship of Independent Evangelical Churches, where he served as its president.
 From 1980 to 1996, he was senior pastor of Enfield Evangelical Free Church in Enfield, UK.
 In 1996, Smith became the senior pastor of The Orchard Evangelical Free Church.
 He held the longest tenure as senior pastor in that church's history before preaching his last sermon as senior pastor on April 27th, 2025.

-Smith announced his stepping down from being senior pastor of The Orchard Evangelical Free Church in January of 2025 where he announced his intent to focus full time on Open the Bible.
+Smith announced his stepping down from being senior pastor of The Orchard Evangelical Free Church in January 2025 where he announced his intent to focus full time on Open the Bible.
 He intends to not fully withdraw from The Orchard and rather serve as Pastor Emeritus.
 He will be succeeded by Brad Wetherell.

 Smith met his wife, Karen, at the London School of Theology.
 They have two sons.